Fedde back from COVID-19 list, leads Nats past SF in opener

 Washington is now 1-5 in seven-inning games this year after Thursday’s rainout led to the day-night split doubleheader.
 The NL West-leading Giants are 1-2 in seven-inning games.

-Fedde (4-4) last pitched on May 16 and was placed on the COVID-19 list three days later.
+Fedde (4-4) last pitched on May 16 and was placed on the COVID-19 list three days later after testing positive.
 He rejoined the rotation by limiting the Giants to four hits while striking out seven and walking none.

+“When they called me and told me, I was shocked,” Fedde said about his diagnosis.

+“Obviously I’m not a scientist, but I was vaccinated and I felt great.
+I’m more than thankful I didn’t pass it around the team," he said.

 Brad Hand pitched a perfect seventh for his 11th save.